gabischool/Sprint-Project---Applied-Javascript/README.md

 ## Instructions

 **Read these instructions carefully.
-Understand exactly what is expected _before_ starting this Sprint Challenge.**
+Understand exactly what is expected _before_ starting this Sprint Project.**

 This is an individual assessment.
 All work must be your own.
 Your project score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

-You are not allowed to collaborate during the Sprint Challenge.
+You are not allowed to collaborate during the Sprint Project.
 However, you are encouraged to follow the twenty-minute rule and seek support from your PM and Instructor in your cohort help channel on Slack.
 Your work reflects your proficiency in Applied JavaScript.

-You have three hours to complete this challenge.
+You have three hours to complete this Project.
 Plan your time accordingly.

 ## Commits